Juan Soto Traded to Padres, Washington Fans Frustrated on Twitter

-Padres fans elated with Soto trade, Nats fans deflated originally appeared on NBC Sports Chicago
+Padres fans elated with Soto trade, Nats fans deflated originally appeared on NBC Sports Washington

 Juan “Childish Bambino” Soto officially has a new home, and San Diego fans are elated while Washington fans are deflated.